-We blog for a lot of companies and organizations.
+We blog for health and wellness companies and medical professionals.
 In most cases, we do all the blogging, but we enjoy collaborating with clients.
 One of the issues that comes up in these collaborations is reading level.
+Communicating specialized information in a way that is both accurate and accessible to the average reader can be especially tricky with medical blogs.

 What’s too hard to read?